 - To meet the challenge of massive surveys such as LSST, NOAO has developed software to analyze large data sets (e.g., NOAO’s Data Lab) and sift through the changing sky to find the most unusual time-varying objects (e.g., NOAO’s ANTARES — the Arizona–NOAO Temporal Analysis and Response to Events System), as well as systems to enable efficient follow-up studies of time-varying objects (e.g., AEON — the Astronomical Event Observatory Network — at SOAR).

-- In collaboration with the NASA-NSF partnership on exoplanet research NN-EXPLORE, NOAO is about to install on the Kitt Peak WIYN telescope a state-of-the-art extreme-precision radial velocity spectrometer that will detect and characterize other worlds.
+- In collaboration with the NASA-NSF partnership on exoplanet research NN-EXPLORE, a state-of-the-art extreme-precision radial velocity spectrometer will be installed on the WIYN Telescopes on Kitt Peak that will detect and characterize other worlds.

-To meet the diverse needs of its community, NOAO now integrates with Gemini Observatory and LSST operations, both of which were incubated in partnerships with NOAO, to create NOIRLab.
+To meet the diverse needs of its community, NOAO has integrated with the Gemini Observatory and Rubin operations, both of which were incubated in partnerships with NOAO, to create NOIRLab.
 The new lab is well-positioned to support the multi-faceted enterprise that will be ground-based optical-infrared astronomy in the coming decade.

 Although the organizational name NOAO will be retired as part of the transition, NOAO’s mission and activities continue uninterrupted through KPNO, CTIO and the Community Science and Data Center (CSDC, which includes all of NOAO’s data, community coordination, community planning, and time allocation activities).